 Mary Church continued to operate a girls’ finishing school at 401 Beacon.
 Miss Bytel was a teacher in the school.
 Elizabeth Thayer also continued to teach there until her death in August of 1907.

 On August 1, 1907, Mary Church acquired 401 Beacon from Frances Emerson.

-By 1913, the school was located both at 401 Beacon and 6 Gloucester.
+In January of 1910, Miss Church acquired 6 Gloucester, which she operated as an annex to her school.
 A 1915 directory of private schools noted that “Miss Church is an Episcopalian and all resident pupils are expected to attend Trinity Church.”

 Miss Bytel continued to live with Miss Church at 401 Beacon until about 1909.
 Miss Church continued to live at 401 Beacon during the 1916-1917 winter season, but moved thereafter and by the 1918-1919 season was living at 9 Lime Street.

 During the 1917-1918 winter season, 401 Beacon was the home of Mrs. Althea Emogene (Hyde) Andrew, the wife of John Andrew.
 She was principal of the Beacon School, a co-educational boarding and day school located at 1440 Beacon in Brookline.
 She may have been living at 401 Beacon while her husband was traveling or, possibly, serving in the military.
 By the 1918-1919 season, she had moved to the school in Brookline, where they continued to live in 1920.

 401 Beacon was not listed in the 1919 Blue Book.

 By the 1919-1920 winter season, 401 Beacon was the home of Ernest Edmund Nutman, a cabinetmaker, and his wife, Phebe Elizabeth (Foster) Nutman.
 They previously had lived in Cambridge.
 They continued to live at 401 Beacon during the 1925-1926 winter season, but moved thereafter back to Cambridge.